Pikachubolk/Pikachubolk/README.md

 ## Want to know who I am?

 ### Name
-My name is Noa, nothing else.
+My name is Noa, there is absolutly nothing else.

 ### Country of Orgin
 I was born an raised in the Netherlands, and no it's not as hot as the nether in minecraft quite the opposite acually.

 ### Coding languages i know.
-Well I currently know how to code in C#, python, PHP, HTML, Java, and various other languages. if you'd like to learn more fell free to contact me.
+Well I currently know how to code in C#, python, PHP, HTML, Java, and various other languages. if you'd like to learn more feel free to contact me.

 ### Portfolio
 you can find lots of infomationabout me on here, and you can also play various minigames and other various things to keep you entertained